sunil-joshi-au13/CC-merge-practice/readme.md

-this is line is for second commit from blue branch
+this line is for second commit from blue branch

 this line is for third commit from blue branch

+this line is for fourth commit from blue branch